CrazyFedde/docs/commands.md

 <a name="user-id"></a>
 ### User ID

-Displays ID of the user who ran the command, or the ID of the tagged user.
+Displays ID of the user who ran the command or the ID of the tagged user.

 #### Usage